home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Order Asparagales.

-A patch by the pond, could have been planted there.
+A patch by the pond may have been planted there many years ago.

 Order Liliales (Monocots).